Unlocking Sustainable Urban Mobility

 And on this, it is encouraging that 81% of organisations surveyed have a set recycling policy, with the great majority also scrapping old vehicles sustainably and measuring excavated material during construction, a potential source of waste.

-Hear from UITP members
+Hear From UITP Members

-Sharing knowledge and best practices helps us advance public transport – and it’s what we do at UITP.
 This survey, an activity of the UITP Sustainable Development Committee in cooperation with the University of Milano-Bicocca, engaged dozens of UITP members.

 As a part of their effort to better link public transport and the UN’s SDGs, you can discover more from our members themselves: